vsm/vsm-dictionary-combiner/README.md

 underlying vsm-dictionaries have errors, we still return the results from the other dictionaries (*flexible* error handling).
 If `errorIfAllErrors` is *false*, then we return the first error (object) that occurs (*strict* error handling).

-#### `getRefTerms()` - TODO

-We currently do not support the `getRefTerms()` because none of the vsm-dictionaries that communicate with external APIs and databases up to date implement it.

-Note that the implementation should check if one or more of the combined vsm-dictionaries implement the `getRefTerms()` and return the merged results or if it detects that none implements it, then it should get and return the `refTerms` from the parent VsmDictionary's getRefTerms().